-11.2 The Revised Rules on Administrative Cases in the Civil Service shall be applicable in the disposition of cases against erring employees and officials.
+10.2.
+The Revised Rules on Administrative Cases in the Civil Service shall be applicable in the disposition of cases against erring employees and officials.

-Section 12.
+Section 11.
 Effectivity

-12.1 This Manual shall take effect upon approval by the President/CEO and the Board of Directors of SB Corp.
+11.1.This Manual shall take effect upon approval by the SB Corp Board of Directors.
 Thereafter, a copy of the Board approved FOI Manual shall be posted on the SB Corp website.